All Episodes

 How about this?

-Every human being that can't take care of itself, just be killed.
+Every human being that can't take care of itself just be killed.

 Human beings are predators after all.

-You you animal rights, you animal lovers, I want you to learn who these people are.
+According to especially animal rights activists, this is you, you animal rights, you animal lovers, I want you to learn who these people are.

 They are saying that the treatment of this little polar bear cub is inhumane and could cause him future difficulties interacting with fellow polar bears.

-Rudiger Schmiedel, head of the foundation for bears.
+Rudiger Schmiedel, head of the Foundation for Bears.

-That's why I want to do my Where do they find these idiots?
+Where do they find these idiots?

 What's this guy's name?

-Argues that the current treatment of this polar bear cub is inhumane, could cause him future difficulties.
+Rudiger Schmiedl argues that the current treatment of this polar bear cub is inhumane, could cause him future difficulties.

 They can't domesticate a wild animal.